Students With Disabilities or Additional Needs

 Students in Recovery

 University Housing works to provide a safe, inclusive, comfortable and supportive living experience for all students living in Michigan residential facilities.
-We offer housing for students in recovery who wish to limit their exposure to alcohol and other drugs.
+We will work with students to meet their individual needs and will engage in an interactive process to determine reasonable accommodations for students in recovery who wish to limit their exposure to alcohol and other drugs.

-If you have questions about University Housing, the on-campus environment or additional support, or would like to secure recovery housing, please contact Randi Johnson as soon as possible.
+If you have questions about University Housing, the on-campus environment or additional support, or would like to discuss on-campus options, please contact the Housing Information Office as soon as possible.
 Please note: We are only able to guarantee on-campus housing to new first-year freshmen.

 If you have questions about recovery support and how to get connected to the recovery community, please contact the Collegiate Recovery Program.